Bitdefender to Continue Antimalware Support for Windows 10 until October 2026

 Microsoft officially ends support for Windows 10 on October 14, 2025.
-End of support means that computers running Windows 10 will still function but will no longer receive security updates or technical assistance from Microsoft, leaving them vulnerable to potential security threats.
-Windows 10 was released in 2015 and currently has a market share of 48.89%.
+When support ends, Windows 10 computers will still function, but they will no longer receive security updates or technical assistance from Microsoft, which exposes them to risk.
+Windows 10 was released in 2015 and currently still holds a market share of 48.89%.

 Bitdefender to continue antimalware support for Windows 10 until 2026